oceanprotocol/docs/discover/faq.md

 Here's how the frontend logic works: We round your APY to two decimal places.
 So, if you've locked 8,000 OCEAN for a short period, it's possible to see a near-0% APY.

 To boost your APY, consider locking your OCEAN for a more extended period.
 It's not only about the amount you lock but also the duration of the lock that matters most.
 Longer lock periods yield more significant results.
-You can find further insights in this document: https://docs.oceanprotocol.com/user-guides/data-farming/how-to-estimate-apy.
+You can find further insights in this [document](https://docs.oceanprotocol.com/user-guides/data-farming/how-to-estimate-apy).

 </details>

 <details>